Description

 West Nile virus is spread by the bite of a mosquito carrying the virus.
 Mosquitoes that have fed on an infected bird can transmit the virus to their offspring and to other birds, horses, other animals and humans.

 Only birds appear to develop a high enough level of viremia (virus in their bloodstream) to be infectious.
-Among domestic bird species, geese are known to be natural hosts of West Nile virus.
+This includes domestic geese.

-Viremia levels in horses and humans are too low to naturally transmit the virus.
-Infected horses therefore cannot infect other horses, other animals or humans.
-However, precautions must be taken when taking blood samples or performing necropsies, as the virus can be spread through contact with the blood or tissue of infected horses.
+Viremia levels in horses and humans are too low to transmit the virus to mosquitoes when bitten.
+Thus, like birds and humans, infected horses cannot infect other horses, other animals or humans directly, except through contact with their blood.
+Precautions must therefore be taken when taking blood samples or performing necropsies, as the virus can be spread through contact with the blood or tissue of infected horses.

 Keep in mind that if an animal is infected with West Nile virus, that can indicate that there are mosquitoes carrying the virus in the immediate environment or in an area it has recently been to.